Italian battleship Roma (1940): Wreck discovery

 The sunken vessel was found in June 2012, by the underwater robot Pluto Palla, designed by Italian engineer Guido Gay.
 It was discovered about 30 km off the northern coast of Sardinia, at a depth of around 1000 m.
 On 10 September 2012, a memorial ceremony was held on an Italian frigate over the spot where Roma went down.
 Giampaolo Di Paola, himself a former naval officer and at the time defence minister, at the ceremony described the dead sailors as "unwitting heroes who found their place in history because they carried out their duty right until the end".
+The last living Roma crewman who was on board during the attack died in May 2025.